orbforge/orb-docs/docs/setup-sensor/gl-mt2500-standalone.md

 Now we'll set up the physical connections for your Brume 2:

 1. Identify the ports on your Brume 2.
-The device has two ethernet ports labeled "WAN" and "LAN"
+The device has two Ethernet ports labeled "WAN" and "LAN"
-2. Plug one ethernet cable into an open port on your home network router or switch
+2. Plug one Ethernet cable into an open port on your home network router or switch
 3. Connect the other end of this cable to the **WAN** port on the Brume 2
-4. Plug a second ethernet cable into your computer's ethernet port (or USB ethernet adapter)
+4. Plug a second Ethernet cable into your computer's Ethernet port (or USB Ethernet adapter)
 5. Connect the other end of this cable to the **LAN** port on the Brume 2
 6. Connect the USB-C power adapter (included with your Brume 2) to the device
 7. Plug the power adapter into a wall outlet or power strip